FFMG/neural-network/README.md

 Training is very CPU bound so it helps to limit what is being calculated per epoch.

-You can use the `NeuralNetworkHelper& nn` to get metrics.
+You can use the `NeuralNetworkHelper& nn` to calculate the metrics.

 ```c++